-- A discounted fees also apply for desexed animals, microchipped animals, and if the owner is a current Queensland pension concession card holder.
+- Discounted fees also apply for desexed animals, microchipped animals, and if the owner is a current Queensland pension concession card holder.

-- New animal registration fees include the provision of an identification tag.
+- The fee for a new animal registration includes the provision of an identification tag.

 - Burdekin Shire uses a permanent tag system with a unique registration number assigned to each animal for their life span.
 Animals should wear registration tags at all times (it’s important to regularly check that your pet’s tag is visible and undamaged).